Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends observed in the Automotive and Trades industry:
+The following table categorizes states into cost tiers based on the general affordability of motorcycle mechanic certification:

 TierEstimated RangeStates